top of page

 To accompany the exhibition there is a 42 page catalogue publication which includes seminal works, a forward by Rebecca Sitar and an essay by art writer and curator Richard Davey – please contact rsitar.art@gmail.com or enquire at the gallery for more details.

-MUDLARKS II opens on Saturday 25th June and continues to Sunday 24th July, 12-4pm daily by appointment only - please email oceansapartgallery@gmail.com.
+MUDLARKS II opens with a PV on Friday 24th June (6-9pm) and continues to Sunday 24th July, 12-4pm daily by appointment only - please email oceansapartgallery@gmail.com.

 WALKING IN TWO WORLDS / CERDDED MEWN DAU FYD